Tookmund/tookmund.github.io/_drafts/important-trailing-slash.md

 For many using Unix-derived systems today, we take for granted that `/some/path` and `/some/path/` are the same.
-Most shells will even add a trailing slash for you when you press the Tab key after the name of a directory or a symlink to one.
+Most shells will even add a trailing slash for you when you press the Tab key after the name of a directory or a symbolic link to one.

 However, many programs treat them as subtly different in certain cases, which I outline below, as all three have tripped me up